Complexity among the finitely generated subgroups of Thompson's group: Signatures

 \begin{lem} If \(A \in \Sgen\) has an extraneous bump, then there is a nonempty set \(E\) of extraneous bumps of \(A\) such that \(A/E\) has the same dynamical diagram as a member of \(\Sgen\). \end{lem}

 \begin{proof} This is proved by induction on the complexity of \(A\).
 First suppose that \(A = \{f\}\).
-Recall that \(f\) has at least 2 bumps, and has either the same number of positive and negative bumps or one more positive bump.
+Observe that \(f\) must have at least 2 bumps, and has either the same number of positive and negative bumps or one more positive bump.
 If \(f\) has more positive bumps than negative bumps, then let \(b\) be the rightmost bump of \(f\) and observe that \(f/\{b\}\) is still a standard function.
-Similarly, if \(f\) has the same number of positive an negative bumps and \(b\) is the leftmost bump of \(f\), then \(f/\{b\}\) is a standard function.
+Similarly, if \(f\) has the same number of positive and negative bumps and \(b\) is the leftmost bump of \(f\), then \(f/\{b\}\) is a standard function.
 In both cases \(A/\{b\}\) is in \(\Sgen\).
-If \(A = B + C\) for \(B,C \ne \emptyset\), then either \(B\) or \(C\) has an extraneous bump and we are finished by our induction hypothesis.
+If \(A = B + C\) for \(B,C \ne \emptyset\), then either \(B\) or \(C\) has an extraneous bump and we are finished by our induction hypothesis and the observation that \(A/E = B/E + C/E\).